bouwe77/temba/readme.md

     "baz": "boo"
 }
 ```

-IDs are auto generated when creating resources.
-IDs in the JSON request body are ignored.

-If you request a resource (URI) that does not exist, a `404 Not Found` response is returned.

-Temba only supports JSON.
-If you send a request with invalid formatted JSON, a `400 Bad Request` response is returned.

-If you use an HTTP method that is not supported (everything but `GET`, `POST`, `PUT` and `DELETE`), a `405 Method Not Allowed` response is returned.

-On the root URI (e.g. http://localhost:8080/) only a `GET` request is supported, which shows you a message indicating the API is working.
-All other HTTP methods on the root URI return a `405 Method Not Allowed` response.

 Temba offers no ways for authentication or authorization (yet?), so if someone knows how to reach the API, they can read and mutate all your data, unless you restrict this in another way.